Find talented individuals represented by bloc los angeles.

-As a choreographer Eboni's work can be seen in various commercial campaigns airing nationally, such as for Faith Hill’s Sunday Night Football spots, and for products such as Svedka Vodka, Sensa, and Covergirl cosmetics.
+As a choreographer, Eboni's work can be seen in various commercial campaigns airing nationally, such as Faith Hill’s Sunday Night Football spots, and for products such as Bud Light, United Healthcare, Svedka Vodka, Sensa, and COVERGIRL cosmetics.
 Whether it is creating the smooth moves of a sleek robot, or the refined steps associated with royalty like Queen Latifah, Eboni’s work is distinct, diverse and in high demand.

-Eboni made her musical choreographic debut with "Dear John Mayer" at the Open First Theatre in Los Angeles.
-The musical played to sold out crowds who found themselves falling in love with the moves performed by the “Mayerettes” as much as with the music and storyline itself.
+Eboni made her musical choreographic debut with "Dear John Mayer" at the Open Fist Theatre in Los Angeles.
+The musical played with sold out crowds who found themselves falling in love with the moves performed by the “Mayerettes” as much as with the music and storyline itself.
 Eboni followed up her theatrical success by choreographing the Christmas musical "Both.”